Our Approaches and Specialties

 -

-I attended graduate school at Richmont Graduate University where I received my MA in Clinical Mental Health Counseling and certificate in Christian Sex Therapy.
+I attended graduate school at Richmont Graduate University where I received my MA in Clinical Mental Health Counseling and certificate in Sex Therapy, emphasizing sensate-focused techniques.
 My undergraduate degree is a BA in Spanish Literature and Culture from the University of Georgia.

 I am licensed in the state of South Carolina as a Licensed Professional Counselor (LPC) and my license number is 8144.
 I’m also licensed as a Professional Counselor (LPC) in Colorado and my license number there is 0019851 .